National Chemical Technician Award

 The National Chemical Technician Award honors excellence and professionalism among technicians, operators, analysts, and other applied chemical technology professionals.

 Winners receive $1,000 and a plaque.
-The award is presented at a reception at the ACS Spring national meeting.
-Travel expenses for the winner.
+The award is presented at a luncheon at the ACS Spring meeting.
+Travel expenses are provided for the winner.

-Nominations are judged primarily on technical achievement (60%).
-Other criteria that are considered include leadership, mentoring, communications/publications, awards, community activities, and contributions to quality, safety, and other initiatives.
+Nominations are judged primarily on technical achievement, leadership, mentoring, communications/publications, awards, community activities, and contributions to quality, safety, and other initiatives.

 Administration and Sponsorship